yuqihuang272/edid-rw/README.md

 > Fork maintained at <https://github.com/rpavlik/edid-decode>

+## Project/Repository status

+The upstream project is now active again: [edid-decode](https://git.linuxtv.org/edid-decode.git/)

+Please direct your contributions there.

+This friendly fork worked when I used it last, but I lack the capacity to maintain this on my own in any reasonable sense.

+**This fork is unmaintained.**

+## Introduction

 A friendly fork of the upstream [edid-decode](https://git.linuxtv.org/edid-decode.git/) tool (formerly maintained on freedesktop.org with XOrg), with an emphasis on dealing with/providing useful info on displays (especially HMDs) seen in the wild,